BasGame1/Pixelify-Next/README.md

 - Dynamic Permission generation of apps installed by pixelify
 - Config as well as Volume key installation
 - Patches Flags to force enable pixel features
-- Single zip works with Zygisk as well as Riru
 - Works on almost all roms.

 ## ⭐ Pixel Features